liamstevens/gcp-pca-prep/gce/readme.md

 ### Managed Instance Groups (MIGs)
 Managed instance groups are technically a subset of GCE, rather than a related service. but they really do deserve to have a section dedicated to them.
 MIGs are a way of creating and dealing with a fleet of virtual machines as a single entity rather than individually.
 MIGs are configurable with autoscaling, autohealing, and auto-updating.
 They also natively support integrations with Google's Cloud Load Balancing service, in order to allow access to the application that you're running on them.

 MIGs can be run according to a number of different scaling strategies in order to your needs.
+This includes round robin allocation across zones within a region, to improve redundancy and resilience.